 A three-tablespoon serving of liquid Just Egg contains 70 calories, five grams of unsaturated fat, 170 milligrams of sodium, and five grams of protein.
 In comparison, a large chicken egg (the standard size) also contains 70 calories in addition to five grams of total fat (1.5 grams of harmful saturated fat), 185 grams of cholesterol, 70 milligrams of sodium, and six grams of protein.

 What isn’t noted on chicken egg nutrition labels is the FDA allowance for trans fat.
 Any food with 0.5 grams or less can claim to contain zero grams of trans fat.
 So, let’s say a chicken egg contains 0.4 grams.
 If you ate two eggs, you’d be up to 0.8 grams of this damaging fat, completely ignorant of the fact.
 While 0.8 grams may seem negligible, the USDA does not offer a minimum amount for trans fat—any amount can be harmful, and the US Dietary Guidelines recommend to keep consumption “as little as possible” or not at all.
 This is due to the risk trans fat consumption poses for coronary heart disease.

 Like most processed plant-based products, JUST Egg is a significantly healthier option than its animal-based counterpart and can be a part of a healthy diet when consumed in moderation.

 What’s wrong with chicken eggs?

-JUST Egg comes in three varieties—the original liquid egg, folded, and sous vide bites.
-Here are five vegan JUST Egg recipes to make for yourself, family, and party guests.
+Just Egg comes in four varieties—the original liquid egg, folded, sous vide bites, and skillet meals.
+Here are five vegan Just Egg recipes to make for yourself, family, and party guests.

 1 Egg Sushi